jissjames322/Clinical-Management-System/README.md

 ### 🗑️ Delete Confirmation
 ![Delete Patient](./screenshots/del.png)

-> Replace the image paths (`./assets/...`) with the correct path or external image links.

 ---

 ## 🤝 Team Collaboration

-This was a team effort with each member contributing specific modules such as authentication, consultation, stock, lab, and prescription handling.
+This was a team effort with each member contributing specific modules such as authentication, consultation,  lab, and prescription handling.

 ---